cs573-24s/a2-DataVis-7Ways/WRITEUP.md

 Assignment 2 - Data Visualization, 7 Ways

-- Write a paragraph for each visualization tool you use.
-What was easy?
-Difficult?
-Where could you see the tool being useful in the future?
-Did you have to use any hacks or data manipulation to get the right chart?
-===

 # Python + Plotly Express (PyVis1)

 Plotly Express is a graphing library available for use with Python.
 Originally developed by the company Plotly, this library provides users with access to DASH graphics with ease through the inclusion of a wide variety of functions and graph objects that negate the necessity of lengthy code segments.